Kingwin127/Alliance-Guide/README.md

 - Must be regularly active
 - Must have contributed to the alliance in some way shape or form
 - Must have been in the alliance for at least 10 days
+- Entitled to propose a petition to the alliance and vote on it to change a decision or make a decision happen.
 - Levels awarded upon meeting criteria

 ###Level 1
 - First member level
+- Entitled to vote on a petition.
 - General levels, no prequisites

+##Punishments
+- If any member violates the alliance rules and regulations the member the member will instantyl have all current aid and assistance halted and it becoming forbidden to provide any extra cash or resources to that member whilst impending investigation.
+- If the member cannot prove themselves innocent or prove their actions were just and right the member will be removed from the alliance and may not return for at least 3 days depending on the level of their actions the maximum would result in permanent banishment.
+- If an alliance member violates any pacts they will recieve no protection from the alliance and the threat of permanent removal from the alliance to ensure the safety of it's members depending on the response from the diplomatic representatives from the other alliances.